 3.1.
 The Headteacher, or Chair of Governors in the case of the Headteacher, is responsible for the overall management of standards of conduct within their School.
-The authority to take action under this Procedure rests in the Headteacher or Chair of Governors.
-The Headteacher will nominate those senior employees in the School who have the authority to give formal warnings.
+The authority to take action under this procedure rests with the Headteacher or Chair of Governors.